-Figure 7: RTK Module Overview

-The A-REX team made a ROS package to mimic necessary topics from the RTK motion control system.
-This package contains the state of the transmission which is used for determining the direction for the near field positioning, the robotic state of the vehicle either it be stopped, manual, or autonomous, the behavior state which determines which path planner that is going to be used, and transfers and published the encoders.
-Along with this package, a vision package is being used to publish array markers of the positions of the lanes.
-These will act as road boundaries, or add immediate waypoints that are centered between the lanes.
-The way this information is being transferred is shown in Figure 8.
+Figure 4: RTK Module Overview The A-REX team made a ROS package that mimics necessary topics from the RTK motion control system.
+This package contains the state of the transmission which is used for determining the direction for the near field positioning, the robotic state of the vehicle whether it be stopped, manual, or autonomous, the behavior state which determines which path planner that is going to be used, and transfers and published the encoders.
+Along with this package, a vision package is publishing positions of the lanes using array markers.
+These will act as road boundaries or add immediate waypoints that are centered between the lanes.
+The workflow for this package is depicted in Figure 5.

-Figure 8: Layout of ROS Packages and Communication

-4.2.
-Obstacle Detection and Avoidance

-The vehicle uses a Velodyne VLP-16 LiDAR (Puck) as its main obstacle detecting sensor.
+Figure 5: Layout of ROS Packages and Communication 4.2.
+Obstacle Detection and Avoidance The vehicle uses a Velodyne VLP-16 LiDAR (Puck) as its main obstacle detecting sensor.
 When active, this 16 beam LiDAR returns a point-cloud of distances to objects at a rate of 20Hz.
 The effective field of vision of the LiDAR is 30 degrees vertically (+15 and -15 degrees) and 210 degrees horizontally.
 To integrate the sensor into the system, the ROS driver for the Puck is used.
-Furthermore, the device communicates to the main computer via an ethernet connection.
-RTK natively supports this sensor so there was little modification that needed to be done to integrate it into the system.
+The device communicates to the main computer via ethernet connection.
+RTK natively supports this sensor so little modification was needed to be made in order to integrate it into the system.
 The Point cloud produced by the Velodyne Puck is fed into the Perception module of RTK where it is processed and fed forward into the World Model module.
 Once in World Model, cost maps are generated; these cost maps are used to identify areas the vehicle should avoid with higher costs corresponding to elevated avoidance priority.
 In addition to generating cost maps, the World Model module generates a near-field frame based on sensor data and vehicle starting position, which, along with GPS, is then used to build the global frame or far-field frame.
 From the world model the cost maps are sent to the Navigation module.

-Ultimately, the Navigation module uses one of five available search algorithms (A, Maverick, Vaquero, Vaquerito, or Straight) to identify a path that avoids any detected obstacles while heading to the current GPS waypoint; the A Path Planner was selected for use with the vehicle as it achieves what is necessary for the competition course.
+Ultimately, the Navigation module uses one of five available search algorithms (A\, Maverick, Vaquero, Vaquerito, or Straight) to identify a path that avoids any detected obstacles while heading to the current GPS waypoint; the A\ Path Planner was selected for use with the vehicle as it achieves what is necessary for the competition course.
 From navigation corresponding speed and curvatures are outputted to follow a path.
 These topics are sent to motion execution.
 Motion execution takes the speed and curvature output from navigation.
 This module sends the speed as measured from the encoders through a PID controller, which then outputs a throttle command.
 The module also sends the curvature though the steering calibration that also includes a PID to the feedback position of the steering wheel, which outputs a steering command.
 Both the throttle and steering command are sent to the Mbed where these topics are executed.
-Figure 9 shows a flowchart detailing the entire obstacle-avoidance process.
+Figure 6 shows a flowchart detailing the entire obstacle-avoidance process.